|

 In the example given above, 980 spectra obtained from a rectangular area (20 × 19 spectra) were analyzed.
 The number of pre-defined

-classes in the teaching phase of ANN model development equaled 4.
+classes in the teaching phase of ANN model development equals 4.

 The first line of the first pattern (#1.1) shows the a priori class assignment (target pattern), while the second line displays the ANN